ftnzvn/Transformer-Neural-Machine-Translation/README.md

 # Transformer-Neural-Machine-Translation
-baseline NMT model for German to English
+baseline Neural Machine Translation model for German to English

-Includes LSTM, encoder-decoder with attention, and Transformer models
+Includes LSTM, encoder-decoder with attention, and Transformer model architecture